 A cat’s tail is an extension of the spine and accounts for 10% of all bones.
 It contains between 20-23 bones (caudal vertebrae).
 These segments are held together by a series of ligaments.
 The tail can become broken along any of these vertebrae.
 Car accidents, being pulled or stepped on, and shut in the door are the most common causes of broken tails.

 The most common symptom of a broken tail is limpless or paralysis of the tail itself.
-In severe cases when the bones closer to the body are involved, fecal and urinary incontinence can occur during breaks close to the body.
+Fecal and urinary incontinence can occur during breaks close to the body.

 Other common symptoms of a broken tail include:

-Your veterinarian will perform a complete examination of your cat if he has been involved in an accident such as hit by a car or fall from a height, there is a risk of additional breaks and/or internal injuries that he will need to look for.
+Your veterinarian will perform a complete examination of your cat.
+If the cat has been involved in an accident there is a risk of additional breaks and/or internal injuries.

 Treatment depends on the severity and the location of the injury.

-Mild breaks which occur towards the end of the tail (furthest away from the body) may be left to heal without treatment.
-If the blood supply is damaged, amputation may be necessary.
+- Mild breaks which occur near the end of the tail (furthest away from the body) can be left to heal without treatment.

-If the tail is paralysed it is usually recommended that the tail is amputated.
+- Tail amputation (caudectomy) if the tail is paralysed.
 Cats can exist perfectly well without their tail.

-Painkillers may be prescribed to help manage pain while your cat heals.
+- Painkillers to manage pain while your cat heals.
 Never administer painkillers for humans to your cat, they are extremely toxic.